 How did Shaw's Nightmare came to be what it is today?

 Anyway production started in 2007, I made many textures and even thought out some of the levels.
 The plan was a Doom-like game.
 But I didn't have an executable because I didn't know how to program a 3D engine so I cancelled it.
 I revived the project in 2008, after having found out about the Build engine.
 It had satisfied the features the game was supposed to have and some more.
-Then I thought the game should be more like Duke Nukem 3D or Shadow Warrior but I still needed an executable.
-So I asked for some at JonoF's Build engine forums.
+Then I thought the game should be more like Duke Nukem 3D and Shadow Warrior but I still needed an executable.
+So I asked for some programmers at JonoF's Build engine forums.
 Nuno Martinez came to help and he even got the basic rendering to work.

 Now then the game was to be sold.
 When I tried to contact Ken Silverman on the forum, Nuno got annoyed and left the project.
 So I was left without a programmer.
 In 2009, I tried to program it myself but I couldn't get it to work.
 In May, I tried the Allegro forums.
 But they weren't willing to work for a DOS game.
 I tried (and failed) to convince them that they should work for it.
 Finally in June, I got it to work.
 From there I was adding features here and there.
 Eventually I was getting tired of the project and began to lose interest.